erick-m-lean-analytics/Transport-Operations-Analysis/01-aviation-flight-delay-cost/README.md

 ## AI Assistance Disclosure

-Python code for data processing and visualisation was developed with assistance from Claude (Anthropic), an AI language model.
+Python code for data processing and visualisation was developed with assistance from an AI language model.
 All analytical decisions, cost framework design, assumptions, and interpretations are the author's own.